Feel over the moon at one of Tucson’s newest curated lifestyle shops 🌙

-The Pink Moon Mercantile, located near Main Gate Square, is filled with handmade candles, macramé, disco balls, other fun gifts and more importantly, good vibes.
+Pink Moon Mercantile, located in Main Gate Square off the University of Arizona, is filled with handmade candles, macramé, disco balls, fun gifts and, more importantly, good vibes.

 If that doesn’t sell you, almost every item inside the shop is soft pink or in another neutral, muted tone.